Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 3. Increased Wear and Tear

-If your air conditioner isn’t level, it may vibrate more than normal.
-This can cause annoying noises when on and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate excessively.
+This can cause annoying sounds when running and even require air conditioning repair.

 • Make your air conditioner sink even more.

-Leveling an air conditioner pad requires experience.
-It’s usually not a job you’ll want to tackle by yourself, because your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad takes experience.
+It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and creating problems, give E.B.
+If you think your air conditioner is sinking and creating problems, give E.B.
 Air a call at 979-335-4262.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.